1981

 something."[23]

-Here and there they tried to be more serious.
-Some of these quotations show the
+Sometimes they tried to be more serious.
+Some of these quotations show the starting

 Vince: "We want to change our sound, get some new stuff together, get a